 Leading a real estate investment firm in a highly dominated seller’s market throughout 2021 has taught me 4 major lessons that helped me develop strategies for being even more competitive.
 First, avoid bidding wars and work from your unique strength or position.
 Another approach is to pay close attention to key metrics to avoid either a deal not worth making an offer on, or to justify your lower bid by highlighting your competence and experience to the seller.
 Regardless of any other factor in the market, a HOT market means more competition and you must realize it’s a number game.
 You will have to be prepared to work with higher volume to increase your odds of winning a deal.
 Lastly, winning the wrong deal is not winning at all.
 Avoid getting caught up in the competitiveness, hold to your priorities, and honor your investors.
 Be patient and ensure you’re winning the right deals.

-Ellie holds a Masters in Law from Bar-Ilan University in Israel and an MBA from MIT Sloan School of Management.
+Ellie holds a Master’s in Law from Bar-Ilan University in Israel and an MBA from MIT Sloan School of Management.

-You can read more about Blue Lake Capital at www.bluelake-capital.com and learn more about Ellie here.
+You can learn more about Blue Lake Capital and Ellie Perlman at www.bluelake-capital.com.